-Operational measures have a fundamental impact on operations at the airport.
+Operational procedures have a fundamental impact on operations at the airport.
 When they are set, attention must be paid not only to benefits with regard to noise, but also to operational safety and airport capacity and airspace.
 The main objective is that the air traffic should affect as few citizens as possible and that a reasonably extent of trouble-free development should be enabled in residential areas in the vicinity of the airports.

 - Distribution of operations across runways.
 RWY 06/24 is used as a priority to avoid aeroplanes flying over densely populated areas of the capital city of Prague.

-- Anti-noise procedures for inbound flights where the landing gradient on the final approach must not be less than 3 degrees (5.2%) and the aeroplane must settle on this before descending below a prescribed altitude.
+- Anti-noise procedures for inbound flights where the landing gradient on the final approach must not be less than 3 degrees (5.2%) and the aeroplane must establish on this before descending below a prescribed altitude.

-- Rules for the reduction of reverse thrust.
+- Limited use of reverse thrust.

 - Rules for carrying out engine tests.